Q: What Is an Otolaryngologist?

 Outer Ear Infection (Otitis Externa)

 Also known as Swimmer’s Ear, outer ear infections result from inflammation (often bacterial) in the outer ear.
-Generally, they happen when water, sand or dirt gets into the ear canal.
+Generally, they happen when water, sand, or dirt gets into the ear canal.
 Moisture in the air or swimming makes the ear more susceptible to this type of ear infection.
-Symptoms include the following: severe pain, itching, redness and swelling in the outer ear.
+Symptoms include the following: severe pain, itching, redness, and swelling in the outer ear.
 There also may be some fluid drainage.
 Often the pain is worse when chewing or when you pull on the ear.
 To reduce pain and prevent other long-term effects on the ear, be sure to see a doctor.
-Complications from untreated otitis externa may include hearing loss, recurring ear infections and bone and cartilage damage.
+Complications from untreated otitis externa may include hearing loss, recurring ear infections, and bone and cartilage damage.
 Typically, physicians will prescribe eardrops that block bacterial growth.
 In more severe cases, your doctor may also prescribe an antibiotic and pain medication.
 Most outer ear infections resolve in 7 to 10 days.

 Middle Ear Infection (Otitis Media)

-Middle ear infections can be caused by either bacterial or viral infection.
-These infections may be triggered by airborne or foodborne allergies, infections elsewhere in the body, nutritional deficiencies or a blocked Eustachian tube.
+Middle ear infections can be caused by either bacterial or viral infections.
+These infections may be triggered by airborne or foodborne allergies, infections elsewhere in the body, nutritional deficiencies, or a blocked Eustachian tube.
 In chronic cases, a thick, glue-like fluid may be discharged from the middle ear.
 Treatment is contingent on the cause of the infection and ranges from analgesic eardrops and medications to the surgical insertion of a tube to drain fluid from the middle ear or an adenoidectomy.

 Inner Ear Infection (Otitis Interna)

-Also known as labyrinthitis, inner ear infections are most commonly caused by other infections in the body, particularly sinus, throat or tooth infections.
+Also known as labyrinthitis, inner ear infections are most commonly caused by other infections in the body, particularly sinus, throat, or tooth infections.
 Symptoms include dizziness, fever, nausea, vomiting, hearing loss, and tinnitus.
 Always seek medical attention if you think you may have an inner ear infection.

 Q: Why Do Ear Infections Sometimes Cause Hearing Loss?

-Usually, it’s due to fluid build-up inside the ear.
+Usually, it’s due to fluid buildup inside the ear.
 Sound cannot travel through to vibrate the normal way.
 Removing the fluid usually restores the patient’s hearing.